A Common Behavior, Seen From a Freudian Perspective

 In “Beyond the Pleasure Principle,” Freud writes, “Even though it is certain that sexuality and the distinction between the sexes did not exist when life began, the possibility remains that the instincts which were later to be described as sexual may have been in operation from the very first.”

-If this is true, then it may help dog owners understand some of the strange sexual or sex-related behaviors dogs sometimes exhibit, that for some people are quite embarrassing.
+If this is true, then it may help dog owners understand some of the strange sexual or sex-related behaviors dogs sometimes exhibit, things that for some people are quite embarrassing.
 They usually derive from a feeling of internal pressure felt in the dog’s body caused by unresolved emotions.
 And those behaviors are a way for the dog to release internal tension and stress.
 And the reason for that stress is an inability to make satisfying connections with objects of attraction: toys, other dogs, wanting to get up on the bed, etc.

 The Need for Connections